rusejo/bCLI/README.md

     - Add a new transaction - _achieved on September, 7th_.
     - Mine a new transaction - _achieved on September, 7th_.
     - Broadcast transaction - _achieved on September, 11th_.
-- [X] Improve its functionality and see what else can be done - _achieved on September, 10th_.
+- [X] Improve its functionality and see what else can be done - _achieved on September, 11th_.
-- Be able to create at least two instances of bCLI.
+- Be able to create at least two instances of bCLI. _achieved on September, 10th_.
-- [X] Review and debugging.
+- [X] Review and debugging _achieved on September, 11th_.

 ### Theoretical
 From September 5th to  September 14.